AaronDavidSchneider/chemcomp/doc/source/Configuration/Config-File.rst

     DEF_R_OUT:                    1000     # outer r boundary (in AU)
     DEF_GRIDSIZE:                 500      # radial gridsize
     DEF_LIN_SPACING:              False    # Spacing of radial grid
-    DEF_TIMESTEP:                 10       # custom timestep in years (use 10 years to be safe)
+    DEF_TIMESTEP:                 500      # custom timestep in years (use 10 years to be safe)
+    DEF_T_END:                    100      # Maximum simulation duration (in Myr), will cancel before if termination conditions are fulfilled

   output:
     name:                        Bert     # name of output file.
 Will be overwritten if you use a job.yaml
     save_disk:                   True     # output the disk or dont save the disk (saving disk quantities is expensive in terms of storage)
     save_interval:               5000     # snapshot interval for output, time in years
     save_disk_interval:          20       # interval (relative to save_interval) at which disk quantities should be snapshoted/saved
-    plot_sigma_live:             False    # Some function to do live plots of certain quantities (see corresponding functions in the DataObject class)
-    # acc_files:                          # Outdated, shouldnt be used
-    #   - "pebble"
-    #   - "planetesimal"
-    #   - "gas"